 Health insuraTravel Health Insurancence and expat health insurance are not all that different.
 They have many of the same benefits, many of the same copays, major medical deductibles, prescriptions coverages, and even can include dental coverage.
-Expat health insurance usually has a few extra coverages you would not need if you were in the United states if something happened.
-The reason you need this coverage when you travel, do missionary work, retire, or decide to work overseas is pretty much the same as need regular health insurance.
+Expat health insurance usually has a few extra coverages you would not need if you were in the United States if something happened.
+The reason you need this coverage when you travel, do missionary work, retire, or decide to work overseas is pretty much the same as needing regular health insurance.
 We will dive into a few of the reasons below.

 One never knows when they may come down with something.
 One author I read discussed his trip to India and the horrible food poisoning he received from eating at a local restaurant.
-He was in the hospital for days trying to get better and he almost had to be evacuated back to the United states because they could not seem to get his symptoms under control.
-He was able to pay for his care out of pocket due to the low prices (and horrible care) he received but had he been evacuated and expat health insurance policy would take care of him.
+He was in the hospital for days trying to get better and he almost had to be evacuated back to the United States because they could not seem to get his symptoms under control.
+He was able to pay for his care out of pocket due to the low prices (and horrible care) he received but had he been evacuated an expat health insurance policy would take care of him.

-Doctor’s Visits- If you are overseas for an extended time or have decided to actually become an expatriate there may come a time you decide you want to see a doctor about a lingering issue.
-High blood pressure, and ear ache, gall stones, or anything else.
+If you are overseas for an extended time or have decided to actually become an expatriate there may come a time you decide you want to see a doctor about a lingering issue.
+High blood pressure, earache, gallstones, or anything else.
 You don’t need to visit the emergency room or have surgery.
 You can be covered to go see a doctor by your policy.
-Usually you will have a copay just like a regular policy.
+Usually, you will have a copay just like a regular policy.